Quirinus/MXLU_Documentation/README.md

 - Add: Quest Reference list: CoV and maybe DP have a proc on being struck - lazorz beam in the opposite(?) direction?
 Check and add if so. http://www.medianxl.com/t5684p860-short-questions-thread#154303
 - Fix: FAQ: features -> uber and challenge links are broken.
 - All other changes from the XV and XVc changelog.
+- (claygame) : do we really need 'armor looks' page?

 Suggestions: